 Field operations include regular visits to both monitoring sites.
 During the first four years of the study, these visits were scheduled at two-week intervals.
 We changed this to monthly intervals because experience demonstrated that monthly visits suffice to meet the routine maintenance operations associated with the Beta Attenuation Monitor (BAM) and the Aethalometer.
 This protocol is in keeping with the maintenance schedule recommended by Met One (manufacturer of the BAM) and Magee Scientific (manufacturer of the Aethalometer).
 This protocol is accompanied by daily review of data that allows problems to be detected quickly.
-Many times the detected problems can be addressed remotely via cellular connection to the site instruments.
+Many times, the detected problems can be addressed remotely via cellular connection to the site instruments.
 Occasionally, non-scheduled onsite visits by an STI technician are required and occur as soon as reasonably possible.

 Each quarterly report contains tables with the dates and times of each site visit and a summary of activities that took place.
-Consult these reports for a summary of field activities that occurred in Years 1 through 11.
-Tables 7-1 and 7-2 summarize all visits during Year 12 for the monitoring sites.
+Consult these reports for a summary of field activities that occurred in Years 1 through 13.
+Tables 7-1 and 7-2 summarize all visits during Year 13 for the monitoring sites.

-Date of Site Visit Description of Work December 27, 2018 Collected PM 10 and BC data.
+Date of Site Visit Description of Work December 18, 2019 Collected PM 10 and BC data.
+Spooled new roll of tape for Aethalometer.
 Restarted Aethalometer.
-Checked Aethalometer and BAM tape supplies.
+Checked BAM tape supplies.
 Cleaned BAM roller, vane, and nozzle, and performed leak check.
 Performed flow check on Aethalometer and BAM samplers.
-February 13, 2019 Collected PM 10 and BC data.
+January 24, 2020 Collected PM 10 and BC data.
 Restarted Aethalometer.
-Checked Aethalometer and BAM tape supplies.
+Checked Aethalometer tape supplies.
+Cleaned BAM roller, vane, and nozzle, and spooled new roll of tape.
 Performed leak check on BAM sampler.
 Performed flow check on Aethalometer and BAM samplers.
-February 19, 2019 Replaced anemometer serial #139487 with serial #99220.
-Wind Direction was above 360 degrees.
-March 15, 2019 Collected PM 10 and BC data.
+February 27, 2020 Collected PM 10 and BC data.
 Restarted Aethalometer.
 Checked Aethalometer and BAM tape supplies.
 Cleaned BAM roller, vane, and nozzle, and performed leak check.
 Performed flow check on Aethalometer and BAM samplers.
-April 1, 2019 Replaced BAM tape.
-Restarted BAM and ran self-test.
-Self-test passed.
+MET tower leaning ~10° northwest due to soil erosion at base (ongoing).
+March 24, 2020 Collected PM 10 and BC data.
+Restarted Aethalometer and BAM.
+Checked Aethalometer and BAM tape supplies.
+Noted possible moisture damage to Aethalometer tape.
+Replaced Aethalometer tape.
+Cleaned BAM roller, vane, and nozzle.

 Table 7-1.
-Sunshine Canyon Landfill monitoring site visits and field maintenance and operations in Year 12.
+Sunshine Canyon Landfill monitoring site visits and field maintenance andoperations in Year 13.